 WHAT IS BISQUICK?

 Bisquick is an incredibly versatile pre-mixed baking/batter mix.
 It is sold under the Betty Crocker Brand and contains flour, shortening, salt, and baking powder.
-You can use it to make biscuits, pancakes, donuts, pretzels, impossible pies, cakes, waffles, pastry, and all sorts.
+You can use it to make biscuits, pancakes, doughnuts, pretzels, impossible pies, cakes, waffles, pastries, and all sorts.
 Hence, it is a must-have in my larder.
 It always comes in very handy.